doozr/guac/README.md

 }
 ```

-To force the `Receive()` method to stop listening, close the connection with the
+Close the connection with the `Close()` method to stop the `Receive()` method
-`Close()` method.
+listening.
 This will force the `Receive()` method to return an error.
+Once an
-Once an error is received from the Receive method, it is considered terminal.
+error is received from the Receive method, it is considered terminal.
+Further
-Further calls will return the same error.
-At this point, create a new connection
+calls will return the same error.
+At this point, create a new connection with
-with `WebClient.RealTime()`.
+`WebClient.RealTime()`.

+## Ping Pong

+It is recommended to send a Ping request via the `RealTimeClient.Ping()` method
+periodically to let Slack know you are still there.
+It will result in a pong
+response returned by the `Receive()` method.

+This means that, at a minimum, you should expect a message from Slack at least
+as frequently as your pings.
+If there is no incoming message for a significant
+period, it may be that the connection has hung and should be reconnected.

+The PersistentRealTime connection accepts a duration to be considered "inactive"
+and will reconnect if that timeout is exceeded between messages.
+It does not
+send ping requests of its own; they must still be sent.

 ## Limitations